 Small heater to keep temp around 85F

-Constant small amount of air bubbles running (please note, too much surface agitation from too much air bubbles can cause stress to discus).
+A constant small amount of air bubbles running (please note, too much surface agitation from too many air bubbles can cause stress to discus).

 Low Flow Filter that has mechanical and biological filtration.
 (Please note: Discus prefer a calm environment.
 If the water current is too strong from the filter it can cause stress to the discus).